Do I Need an Author Website?

 7. Speaking: If you do any public speaking, a speaking tab will help conference organizers and others find the information easily.
 Include a bio, head shot, list of speaking subjects or titles, list of venues where you’ve spoken, and overall description of your style, skills and subjects.
 This is a great place to include testimonials.

-9. Social Media Share buttons: Give people the opportunity to follow you on twitter, Google+ and pinterest, like your facebook page and find you on any social media that’s most relevant to your particular audience/market.
+9. Social Media Share buttons: Give people the opportunity to follow you on Twitter, Google+, YouTube, and Instagram, like your Facebook page and find you on any social media that’s most relevant to your particular audience/market.
 Social media is rarely optional for authors anymore.

-Your opt-in should generally be in the upper right corner of the page, but below the navigation bar.
 Most visitors who do not sign up for an opt-in gift will never return again, even if they bookmark your page and love it.
-On the other hand, your opt-in allows you to gather their e-mail address and permission to continue to contact them with relevant information.
+On the other hand, your opt-in allows you to gather their e-mail address and grants you permission to continue to contact them with relevant information.
 Now you can develop a relationship with this prospective customer over time.
 I tend to ask for first name and primary e-mail address.
 The more information you ask for, the less likely they are to sign up, so keep it simple.

 11. Testimonials: I don’t know about you, but I don’t like having to “sell” anything.
 I love that people visit my home page, read the testimonials and often contact me already knowing I’m the book coach for them, because the testimonials gave them all they needed to know about the results my clients have gotten and the things they love about working with me.

-12. Your Book: Be sure to prominently display an image of your book (or books) and link to buy!
+12. Your Book: Be sure to prominently display an image of your book (or books) and links to buy!
 This helps brand you, provides credibility and sells more books, too!

 There’s so much more one can say about designing an author website and what to put on an author website.
 The upshot, though is to answer these questions before you start: